 In 1998, the Center on Aging convinced the legislature to invest in a new building to provide state-of-the-art educational, clinical and research facilities for faculty and the older adult patients they serve.
 That capital investment, along with a new line item in the state base, paved the way for the building that stands at 36th Avenue and Rainbow on the medical center campus.
 With the help of then-U.S. Sen. Nancy Kassebaum, the Center on Aging also received a $4 million federal grant to construct the building.

 Named for Sen. Kassebaum's parents, the Theo and Alfred M. Landon Center on Aging includes:

 Since 2003, the Landon Center on Aging has housed the outpatient clinics of the Department of Neurology, located on the first floor.
 Their physicians treat many of the diseases affecting older adults, such as Parkinson's Disease, Alzheimer's Disease, and dementia, among other neurological conditions.
 Their proximity both geographically and scientifically allow for many collaborations in research and clinical care.
-For more information on their programs, click here.
+For more information on their programs go to Department of Neurology.

 Faculty and staff are working now to increase our knowledge of issues affecting the current older adult population and provide services to improve the quality of life for those individuals and those yet to come to that chapter of their lives.